Global Conservation MSc

 Global biodiversity challenges

 You’ll learn about the Global Biodiversity Framework, which was adopted by 195 countries and the EU at COP15 in 2022.
-You’ll learn about the major global biodiversity challenges and solutions identified by world governments.
+You’ll learn about the major global biodiversity challenges and solutions identified by world governments and other initiatives to conserve nature.

 Develop your key skills

-You’ll learn to critically evaluate biodiversity issues, design and implement research projects and communicate your findings to diverse audiences.
+You’ll learn to assess the status of biodiversity, critically evaluate biodiversity issues, design and implement research projects and communicate your findings to diverse audiences.

 You’ll gain practical skills in: